sourcegraph/about/blogposts/part-2-how-sourcegraph-scales-with-the-language-server-protocol.md

 ## Making Code Intelligence “just work”

-In [my last post](https://text.sourcegraph.com/part-1-how-sourcegraph-scales-with-the-language-server-protocol), I introduced the Language Server Protocol as the open-source protocol that we at Sourcegraph believe will enable a new set of developer tools powered by **Code Intelligence**.
+In [my last post](https://text.sourcegraph.com/part-1-how-sourcegraph-scales-with-the-language-server-protocol), I introduced the Language Server Protocol as the open source protocol that we at Sourcegraph believe will enable a new set of developer tools powered by **Code Intelligence**.
 Code Intelligence, if you recall, is just shorthand for

 *   jump-to-def
 *   find-references